Google Maps Know Before You Go (What It Means for Your Hearing Clinic)

 The Wrong Way to Ask

-Most salons send a generic “Please leave us a review!” message.
+Most hearing clinics send a generic “Please leave us a review!” message.
 This gets generic results.

 “Great service!
 Highly recommend!” tells Google nothing.
 What service?
 What made it great?
-What should future clients expect?
+What should future patients expect?

 These reviews pad your star rating but don’t help Google understand what you’re good at.